bradduthie/blog/_posts/2024-08-11-biostatistics-textbook-with-jamovi.md

 The whole writing process has taken over two years, and it wasn’t my intention to write a textbook when I was first getting started.
-My original objective was to update the learning content for the introductory statistics class that I started coordinating in spring 2021.
+My original objective was to update the learning content for the introductory statistics class that I started coordinating in the 2021 spring semester.
 In late 2020, my role at the University of Stirling changed from being a research fellow (i.e., entirely research focused) to being a lecturer (which includes research, teaching, and administrative roles).
 Like most of the world, Scotland had been in a COVID-19 lockdown for quite some time.
 I had been working remotely since early 2020, and for public safety reasons, all teaching at the university had been abruptly moved online.
 I was just finding my footing as a lecturer the spring 2021 semester, and most of my time was spent keeping the introductory statistics class running and producing learning content that was previously delivered face-to-face.
 The class included about 150 students and was taught using [SPSS](https://www.ibm.com/products/spss-statistics) statistical software.
 Lab practicals were especially challenging for both staff and students.
 Students had to get SPSS running on their own machines and